UX (user experience) design is a popular business buzzword right now — but what does it really mean? And how can your business benefit?

 That’s right, Good UX design can result in healthy SEO rankings.
 Google themselves actively promote great user experience in their search results.
 After all their own goal is to provide users with the best answer to their questions as quickly as possible by serving up the most relevant information first.

 This not only translates to SEO, but also paid media or PPC (pay per click) marketing.
-Platforms like Google Adwords (or soon to be rebranded Google Ads) actively score the results of your “landing page experience” in your ad campaigns and gives you suggestions to optimise the user journey/focus on these pages.
+Platforms like Google Ads (previously known as Google Adwords) actively score the results of your “landing page experience” in your ad campaigns and gives you suggestions to optimise the user journey/focus on these pages.

 User experience is a big factor in Google’s search algorithm.
 Where websites are concerned, a poor user experience can ultimately result poor SEO rankings, or in the case of Paid advertising (PPC), an insufficient ad campaign.